staceyJayneLewis/socialeyes/README.md

 - **Navbar**

     - The navbar background colour has been blended into the colour of the callout background for the website design, so it becomes part of the design of the page.
 For easier navigation and readability for the user, the navbar is responsive and has a collapsable white side navbar for smaller devices up to tablet size devices.
-The navbar feature is essential for users to navigate through each page of the site, and it is a feature the users will always depend on to achieve what they want to do or see on the site.
+The navbar feature is essential for users to navigate through each page of the site, and it is a feature the users will always depend on to achieve what they want to do or see on the site which is why I have made the navbar 'sticky'.
+The sticky styling means it will always be on display at the top of the page on all devices to make sure users have quick access to the navbar for ease of use rather than having to scroll all the way back up the top of the page to change to a different page.

 ![screenshot](documentation/feature1.jpg)
 ![screenshot](documentation/feature1-mobile.jpg)